GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Description

 We'll add a couple of data governance rules to the `obt_sales` table that we've created in the previous challenge.
-Turn on Row Level Security for one of the users by letting that user see only the data for the product category `Accessories`.
-Make sure that everyone else has access to all of the data.
+Turn on _Row Level Security_ for one of the users by letting that user see only the data for the product category `Accessories`.
+Make sure that everyone else on the team has access to all of the data.

 In addition, for the same user, add dynamic data masking to the columns `full_name`, showing only first 4 characters and replacing the rest with `XXXXX`, and `birth_date`, replacing it with the Unix epoch date.

-> **Note** We're granting permissions for individual users for the sake of simplicity in this challenge, but the best practice is to use user groups for this purpose (which also simplifies the management of these rules).
+> **Note** We're granting permissions for individual users for the sake of simplicity in this challenge, but the best practice is to use _User Groups_ for this purpose (which also simplifies the management of these rules).

 ### Success Criteria